 Los Angeles, CA – Gold futures traded solidly lower Wednesday morning on selling pressure following Tuesday’s news from the Federal Open Market Committee (FOMC) and stress test news from J.P.
 Morgan.
 Gold prices hit a fresh seven-week low, trading $ 33.80 lower at $1660 an ounce on Wednesday.
 Silver also traded lower, down .42 cents at $33.15 an ounce.

 Despite this news of economic optimism, overall improvement in the global fiscal condition remains unchanged.
 No significant changes or news of improvements have occurred in the European Sovereign debt crisis.
 Further, nothing has been done to alleviate the nearly 16 trillion dollar deficit the United States faces.
 “Despite some recent signs of improvement, the recovery has been frustratingly slow, constraining opportunities for profitable lending,” Federal Reserve President Ben Bernanke stated Wednesday morning at the independent community bankers of American National convention in Nashville, Tennessee.
 Bernanke went on to say that overall unemployment levels are still ‘elevated’ and that strain in global markets “continue to pose significant downside risks to the economic outlook”.
-Jack Barnes, writer for The Market Oracle, sees the dip in gold prices as a “buying event and nothing more”.
+Jack Barnes, the writer for The Market Oracle, sees the dip in gold prices as a “buying event and nothing more”.

-Take advantage of the pullback in prices of gold and silver; contact American Bullion to learn on how you can own physical gold for home delivery or to convert some of your paper-backed assets in your retirement account into a gold IRA or silver IRA.
+Take advantage of the pullback in prices of gold and silver; contact American Bullion to learn how you can own physical gold for home delivery or to convert some of your paper-backed assets in your retirement account into a gold IRA or silver IRA.
 Call 800-326-9598 or email us at email@example.com for more information.